johanneshagspiel/green-thumb/README.md

 ### Johannes Hagspiel
 Student number 4910109

-My goal is to learn about server-client communication and about project management skills, particularly Scrum.
-Additionally, I want to try to include all the things we have learned previously like the database and the web technology aspects.
+My goal is to learn about server-client communication and about Scrum.
+Additionally, I want to try to include all the things that I have learned previously like the database and the web technology aspects.
 My weaknesses are explaining things and my impatience.
-I hope that I can use we I have previously learned about project management for this project.
+I hope that I can use what I have previously learned about project management for this project.
+To learn more about server-client communication and Scrum, I want to volunteer for these parts.
+These goals are important to me because I think project management skills are valuable and rare.
+Server-client communication is a key element of modern software and thus being proficient in using it is why I want to learn more about it.
+Overall, learning more about the various tools and programs used in Java software engineering is what I want to focus on.
 <p> <img src=img/jhagspiel_photo.JPG alt="Photo of Johannes Hagspiel" width="253"  height="327"> </p>

 ### Lukas Zimmerhackl